allegheny-computer-science-311-f2019/exam2/exam2.md

 ### Question 6 [5 points]

-What does the follow line of a Python program return?
+What does the following line of a Python program return?

 `pics = [img for img in os.listdir(image_folder) if img.endswith(".png")]`